 Halloween safety: Tips for trick-or-treaters

-Before you start carving pumpkins, consider these Halloween safety rules:
+Before you decorate your pumpkins, consider these safety rules:

-- Decorate with markers, glitter glue or paint.
+- Consider alternatives to carving.
+Decorate with markers, glitter glue or paint.
 Let young children draw faces on pumpkins with art supplies.
-Leave any carving to an adult.
+Leave carving to an adult.

 - Use candles with care.
 Place candlelit pumpkins on a sturdy surface away from curtains and other flammable objects.
 Never leave candlelit pumpkins unattended.
 Better yet, light pumpkins with flashlights, battery-operated flameless candles or glow sticks instead.